learlab/itell-rs/README.md

 ## Parse markdown

-In practice, this part will be down by Next.js.
+In practice, this part will be done by Next.js.
 This is just to show that with custom remark plugins, we can parse them into the correct html markup.

 ```bash
 cd srcts